General rules on study and assessment

 4.1 Composition of assessment

-1. RU emphasises diverse composition of assessment.
+1. RU emphasises the diverse composition of assessment.
 Assessment can be based on class attendance, class participation, essays, presentation, assignments, practical assignments, term examinations, final examination, reports, peer-review or web-based discussions.

 2. The principal course teacher (or teachers) is responsible for preparing all course components presented in the course as well as the composition for the final grade.
 One final grade is given for each course in which a student is registered.